 All Student Tickets Holders will need to provide valid student ID when entering the attraction.
 Failure to show valid, in-date student ID (University ID Card or NUS Card) will result in the ticket holder having to purchase a new full price ticket for entry.

 Any bag brought onto the attraction site may be subject to a security search.

 Bags are not permitted on the ice.
 A cloakroom service is available where belongings can be left at a cost of £2 per item.
-Collapsed / folded down pushchairs can be left in the cloakroom free of charge.
+Pushchairs can be left in the cloakroom free of charge.